guardian/workflow-frontend/test-load/results-2014-11.md

-Workflow load testing analysis
+# Workflow load testing analysis
+**Date:** November 2014

-Target: "400 users"
+**Target:** "400 users"

 Under Max load, workflow will just hold up at the current size of the dataset within the DB, responding in around 1-2s per API request.
+Although as data grows, performance will take a hit.

+## Result Summary
+Under Max load, workflow will just hold up with the current stack config and at the current size of the dataset within the DB - responding in around 1-2s per API request.
 Although as data grows, performance will take a hit.

 ## Test overview